apache/flink/docs/apis/streaming_guide.md

 ~~~

 In the example there are two connectors.
-One that sends messages to Kafka and one that receives messages from the same queue.
-In the logger messages the arriving messages can be observed in the following format:
+One that sends messages to Kafka, and one that receives messages from the same queue.
+In the logger messages, the arriving messages can be observed in the following format:

 ~~~
 <DATE> INFO kafka.KafkaTopology: String: (0) arrived from Kafka